Hermite polynomials: Wigner distribution functions

 This is a fundamental result for the quantum harmonic oscillator discovered by Hip Groenewold in 1946 in his PhD thesis.
 It is the standard paradigm of quantum mechanics in phase space.

 There are further relations between the two families of polynomials.

+Partial overlap integrals

+It can be shown that the overlap between two different Hermite functions ($k\neq \ell$) over a given interval has the exact result: